ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 that any misbehavior from a log will still be detected, even after the direct evidence from the attack is deleted.
 Proof fetching ensures that if a log presents a split view for a client, they must maintain that split view in perpetuity.
-An inclusion proof from a SCT to a STH does not erase the evidence - the new STH is evidence itself.
+An inclusion proof from an SCT to an STH does not erase the evidence - the new STH is evidence itself.
 A consistency proof from that STH to a new one likewise - the new STH is every bit as incriminating as the first.
-(Client behavior in the situation where a SCT or STH cannot be resolved is suggested in
+(Client behavior in the situation where an SCT or STH cannot be resolved is suggested in
 {{blocking-policy-response}}.)
-Because of this property, we recommend that if a client is performing proof fetching, that they make every effort to not delete a SCT or STH until it has been successfully resolved to a new STH via a proof.
+Because of this property, we recommend that if a client is performing proof fetching, that they make every effort to not delete an SCT or STH until it has been successfully resolved to a new STH via a proof.

 When it is time to delete a record, it is important that the decision